JunusErgin/WP-Chroma-Keyer/README.md

 # WP-Chroma-Keyer
 A Wordpress plugin to insert a video and remove its background color.
 The removed color will be transparent.
-You can simply specify a minimum and a maximum RGB code, you want to filter.
+You can simply specify the minimum and a maximum RGB code, you want to filter.

 # Getting started
 - Download the plugin and upload the zip file to your Wordpress just like every plugin.